robotron2084/servicelocator/README.md

 # Service Locator Example

 This is a working example of the Service Locator pattern for use within the Unity game engine.
-This repository is provided partially as an actual usable resource, but also as an example of the Service Locator pattern.
+This repository is provided as usable code, but also as an example of the Service Locator pattern.

 ## The Service Locator Pattern

-While [Wikipedia](https://en.wikipedia.org/wiki/Service_locator_pattern) provides a good overview, I want to focus on the following:
+While [Wikipedia's Service Locator Page](https://en.wikipedia.org/wiki/Service_locator_pattern) provides a good overview, I want to focus on the following:

  * Why you should use this pattern over Singletons.
  * How to use this pattern.